 - 1. "Agent" means any person or organization, including a management company, or tenant given proper agency, authorized by a property owner to represent the property owner's interests before the Board.
-Any attorney who is authorized to practice law in the State of Colorado shall not be required to prove agency on behalf of a taxpayer the attorney is representing. - 2.
-"Authorized Tenant" means a tenant of the Property Owner's property who is legally authorized by the Property Owner to pursue property valuation appeals related to the property - "Board" includes the BOCC and the BOE. - 4.
+Any attorney who is authorized to practice law in the State of Colorado shall not be required to prove agency on behalf of a taxpayer the attorney is representing but shall reflect representation by checking the attestation on the Petition form provided by the BOE. - 2.
+"Authorized Tenant" means a tenant of the Property Owner's property who is legally authorized by the Property Owner to pursue property valuation appeals related to the property

+- 3. "Board" includes the BOCC and the BOE. - 4.
 "Petition" includes a petition for equalization, abatement, or arbitration. - 5.
 "Property owner" means a person, persons, or entity listed in the Boulder County Assessor's records as the owner of the property for any part of the year in which the property taxes were due.